logan-berner/LandsatTS/README.md

 The **LandsatTS** package helps you to:

--   Export whole Landsat 5, 7, and 8 record time series based on point coordinates (“sites”).
+-   Export whole Landsat 5, 7, and 8 time series records based on point coordinates (“sites”).
 -   Quality screen surface reflectance measurements from Landsat.
 -   Cross-calibrate surface reflectance measurements and vegetation